huooong/Genome-Assembly-and-QC/README.md

 - `P7_script.sh` – A full analysis pipeline from raw Nanopore reads to assembled and polished genomes.

-As the project develops, the following folders may be added:
+As the project develops, the following folders may be added.

-%/data/ # Raw and processed sequencing data
-%/results/ # NanoPlot, assemblies, polished genomes, QUAST reports
-%/scripts/ # Modular shell scripts (if workflow is split)

 ---

 ## Workflow Overview